openlawteam/tribute-contracts/website/docs/contracts/adapters/onboarding/LendNFT.md

 After the voting period is done along with its subsequent grace period, the proposal can be processed.
 Any account can process the proposal.
 In order to process the proposal, the applicant needs to send the NFT directly to the adapter.
 In addition, the applicant needs to encode a ProcessProposal struct and pass it as data in "safeTransferFrom".

 Upon processing, if the vote has passed, the requested internal tokens are minted to the applicant (which effectively makes the applicant a member of the DAO if not already one).
 The tribute NFT is transferred from the adapter to the NFT extension.
+The vesting period starts right away.

 Upon processing, if the vote has failed (i.e., more NO votes then YES votes or a tie), the NFT is simply sent back.